Medication Search: Apo-Ciproflox

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Allergy: Stop using ciprofloxacin at the first sign of allergy (e.g., a skin rash) and contact your doctor.
+Allergy: Occasionally, ciprofloxacin eye drops can cause allergic reactions.
+Stop using ciprofloxacin at the first sign of allergy (e.g., a skin rash) and contact your doctor.

-Overgrowth of organisms: Prolonged use of ciprofloxacin eye solution or ointment may result in overgrowth of organisms not killed by the medication, including fungi.
+Overgrowth of organisms: Prolonged use of ciprofloxacin eye solution may result in overgrowth of organisms not killed by the medication, including fungi.
+Contact your doctor if eye symptoms worsen or new symptoms develop while using this medication.

-Pregnancy: There are no adequate and well-controlled studies of the use of ciprofloxacin eye solution or ointment by pregnant women.
-It should be used by pregnant women only if, in the doctor’s opinion, the benefit clearly outweighs any potential unknown risks.
+Pregnancy: There are no adequate and well-controlled studies of the use of ciprofloxacin eye solution by pregnant women.
+This medication should not be used during pregnancy unless the benefits outweigh the risks.
+If you become pregnant while taking this medication, contact your doctor immediately.

-Children: The safety and effectiveness of using this medication have not been established for children under one year of age.
+Children: The safety and effectiveness of ciprofloxacin eye solution have not been established for children under one year of age.

 What other drugs could interact with this medication?